Chapter 15: STARKs

 Commit to a sequence of values by hashing them into a binary tree.
 The root is the commitment.
 To open any leaf, provide the authentication path, the $O(\log n)$ hashes connecting that leaf to the root.
 The binding property is information-theoretic within the random oracle model: changing any leaf changes the root.
 No trapdoors, no toxic waste, no ceremonies.

-The problem is that a Merkle commitment is too strong in one sense and too weak in another.
-Too strong: opening a position requires $O(\log n)$ hash values, not $O(1)$ like KZG.
-Too weak: there’s no way to prove anything about the committed values without opening them.
-A KZG commitment to a polynomial $p$ lets you prove $p(z) = v$ with a single group element.
-A Merkle commitment to the evaluations of $p$ on a domain lets you prove $p(z) = v$ only if $z$ happens to be one of the committed points, and only by opening that point explicitly.
+The problem is that a Merkle commitment is simultaneously too strong and too weak.
+It’s too strong in that opening a single position already costs $O(\log n)$ hash values, compared to $O(1)$ for KZG.
+And it’s too weak in that there’s no way to prove anything about the committed values without opening them.
+A KZG commitment to a polynomial $p$ lets you prove $p(z) = v$ at any point with a single group element.
+A Merkle commitment to evaluations of $p$ on a domain lets you prove $p(z) = v$ only if $z$ happens to be in the domain, and only by opening that leaf explicitly.

 The insight behind STARKs is that these limitations can be overcome by a shift in perspective.
 Instead of proving polynomial identities directly, we prove that a committed function is close to a low-degree polynomial.
 This is the domain of coding theory, not algebra.
 And coding theory has powerful tools for detecting errors through random sampling.